Git-Hexagon/Hexagon/docs/hidden/DD.5y2F.727.La.05.aC200.md

 #### Recommended Procedures
 > In the case of an unintentional outbreak, the planet must immediately be designated as a Level 14 biohazard, and must either be abandoned or completely wiped out with a singular Void explosion.
 >
 > Should the planet be important enough for the Hexagon to leave behind, an Emergency Response Tangent must be called to assess the situation.
-Due to how quickly and easily it can propagate, a one-hundred square kilometre area must be designated as a red-zone for every microlitre of Anathema that has been leaked.
+Due to how quickly and easily it can propagate, a one-hundred square kilometre area must be designated as a biologically contaminated dead zone for every microlitre of Anathema that has been leaked.
 >
 > Infected personnel cannot be cured without the complete replacement of every cell, material, and fluid in the body, all at once.
 >